 If you’re with a man who’s making you feel bad – by saying mean things to you, not following through with what he says he’s going to do, not embracing you, or being abrupt – there’s no way on earth that’s going to feel good to you.

-If you’re anything like I was, when a man makes you feel bad you’re going to feel like it’s your fault – that you must have done something wrong – and you’re going to start beating yourself up.
+If you’re anything like I was before I turned things around, when a man makes you feel bad you might feel like it’s your fault – that you must have done something wrong – and you’re going to start beating yourself up.